tak-9/TemplateEngine/README.md

 [Node.js](https://nodejs.org), [Inquirer.js](https://www.npmjs.com/package/inquirer), [EJS](https://www.npmjs.com/package/ejs), [Bootstrap](https://getbootstrap.com/), [Jest](https://jestjs.io/)

-Using the EJS allowed me to write control statement within the html template files.
+Using [EJS](https://www.npmjs.com/package/ejs) allowed me to write control statement within the html template files.
 All I need to do is to pass the array of data objects to  html template file.
 Thanks to this library, I was able to make the application to provide choice of two layout of html easily.

 ## Credit
-Web icons provided by [Fontawesome](https://fontawesome.com/).
+Web icons provided by [fontawesome.com](https://fontawesome.com/).